nathpaiva/pompom-time/README.md

 # pompom time

-This project aims to help women how to learn open source and order then engage us (women) to know more about our body.
+Pompom Time aims to help women how to contribute for open projects.
+Besides that, it's to encourage us to know more about our bodies.

 To develop this project we are using the following technologies: